mementum/cpp17-iterating-problems/src/en/0080-arrays-introduction.md

 ```

 Blistering Barnacles!
 It does work.
 Notice how we have marked the *VLA* line with the following comment: *"NON-STANDARD C++ - Variable Length Array Extension"*.
 Because it is a compiler extension.
 Originally, only *GCC* supported it, but it is also supported by *clang* today.
 It is now clear how the author came to the conclusion that *C++* supports *Variable Length Arrays*: he/she gave it a try and it simply worked.
 This may (and likely will) break with other compilers, of course.

+/// note
+This solution `01` can be compiled as `make 01 pedantic`.
+The `pedantic` target deactivates compiler extensions and that means that the build process will fail.
+///

 ## Real Standard Variable Length Arrays